Skip to content

 Course Overview

-Introduction to Biomedical Foundations is a general survey course covering the fundamentals of anatomy, histology, pharmacology, and cellular communication in the human.
-The information will prepare the student for the required rigorous 18-month collective of courses called Biomedical Foundations.
+Introduction to Biomedical Foundations is a general survey course covering the fundamentals of human anatomy, histology, pharmacology, and cellular communication.
+The information will prepare the student for the required rigorous 18-month collective of courses within the Biomedical Foundations curriculum.

 Learning Objectives